nezumee/zebra/README.md

 	![place-3dprint-ruler](/images/place-3dprint-ruler.jpg)

 # Firmware
 Zebra is running QMK, see the source code under the QMK folder.
-It accepts JSON layout files made for Corne (LAYOUT_split_3x6_3) from QMK configurator.
+Copy the "Zebra" folder under the keyboards folder in the QMK environment to compile.
+You can use JSON layout files made for Corne (LAYOUT_split_3x6_3) from QMK configurator.

+# Have fun
+Try popular or crazy configurations and see what you like!